OpenCockpitOpenCockpit

 One slash, one AI mindset

 Slash commands flip the agent into a specific posture — talk first, debug only, never touch code.
-Drop any markdown into ~/.claude/commands/ to define your own.

 /qaClarify